,

 Both are perfectly adequate for a January day.

-Our creativity is a game with all the elements.
-Perhaps you will create a new landscape in which the earth holds, the water connects, the air brings movement – and the fire breathes warmth into the scene.
+Creativity is a game with all the elements.
+Perhaps you create a new landscape in which the earth holds, the water connects, the air brings movement – and the fire breathes warmth into the scene.
+I do it my own way.
+In any case, this tiny creature in the picture is already in motion.

 Collage by Magdalena Hohlweg with a fragment of a delphinium flower reinterpreted as a hopping bird.